Strategic guidelines, risks, and mitigation actions

 • Numerous investments aimed at mitigation of risks related to the achievement of targets and strategic objectives of the plan

-• Investments enabling the cross-selling of IrenPlus services with strong mitigating contribution to strategic and business risk
+• Investments enabling the cross-selling of IrenPlus services with strong mitigating contribution to strategic and business risk (high-fidelity home solutions)

 • Strategic risks implicit in trends